Menu

 Businesses operating within complex industries like computer security and networking, finance, healthcare, IT, and telecommunications should always have a help desk; however, every organization, regardless of industry or size, can benefit from a remote technical support team.

 Remote help desks are especially important now that workers and customers are operating from their homes.
-In fact, a Gallup poll found that eight in 10 people were working remotely or had a hybrid schedule as of June 2022.
+In fact, one in seven Americans work from home remotely.

 “Everyone within an organization should have access to a remote help desk in one form or another to enable them to continue working,” said Vu.
 “It can be frustrating to have an issue with a specific application or not [know[ how to access certain company resources.
 But also, not everyone knows this information — that’s where having a central team or system to provide this information adds value.”